UT-Houston spawns pharmaceutical start-up

 “I think there is a great importance to having more pharmaceutical companies coming out of our medical center because the pharmaceutical companies have such a high visibility as it relates to you and me – the retail world,” Frison says.

-"I think it''s very, very important that the name gets out there throughout the industry that broad-based life science products are emanating from the
+“I think it”s very, very important that the name gets out there throughout the industry that broad-based life science products are emanating from the Texas Medical Center.
+The more things we can get out there in the commercial world – the better,” he says.

 The company plans to start a new round of clinical trials in April with funding from the National Institutes of Health.
 Lichtenberger is actively seeking venture capital to fund the larger clinical trials required by the Food and Drug Administration for drug approval.